 How does a Newcomer register a child in grades 1-8?

-- Parents and children go to the home school to be registered.
+- Parents and children go to their home school to be registered.

-- School makes an appointment for the family with the Assessment Centre.
+- The school makes an appointment for the family with the Welcome Centre.

 - Children can begin attending school as soon as they are registered.

-- Child(ren) and parent(s)/guardian(s) attend the Assessment Centre for the scheduled appointment with required documentation.
+- Child(ren) and parent(s)/guardian(s) attend the Welcome Centre for the scheduled appointment with required documentation.

 Phone (905) 521-2554 and book an assessment today!